 Individual professional liability insurance is required of each student and can be purchased through American Society for Clinical Laboratory Science (ASCLS).

 Criminal background checks and/or drug screening may be required before clinical rotations.
 A background check that is not “clear” may preclude rotations at some hospitals and prevents employment at most healthcare facilities.

 As a closure requirement for graduation, students must pass a comprehensive department examination covering all aspects of clinical laboratory science.
 However, issuing of the degree is not contingent on passing any type of external certification or licensure examination.

 Pre-Physician Assistant and Health Professional Options

-The Medical Laboratory Science Major meets all pre-requisites for UB’s Physician Assistant program, including 500 hours of clinical experience.
+The Medical Laboratory Science Major meets all per-requisites for UB’s Physician Assistant program, including 500 hours of clinical experience.
 Successful graduates of the Medical Technology program are also highly competitive for other medical, health, and research oriented graduate programs.

 Medical Laboratory Science MINOR Option

 Biology majors wishing to obtain a minor in Medical Laboratory Science must take BIOL 102, BIOL 320, BIOL 332, BIOL 441,BIOL 443 CHEM 360, CHEM 380, and at least two 300 level MLS courses.
 Students interested in this program should contact the Medical Laboratory Science Program Director.
 A minor in Medical Laboratory Science will not lead to eligibility for certification as a Medical Laboratory Scientist.